AI-driven Prices for Externalities and Sustainability in Production Markets: Simulation Results

 \section{Simulation Results}

-We study the effect -- with regard to diverse objectives such as sustainability and resource wastefulness, fairness, buyers’ and sellers’ welfare, etc. -- of introducing the proposed policymaker to our complex economic system, compared to having the market equilibrium prices (as given by solving the convex optimization program of \ref{Eq: convex optimization program}).
+We study the effect -- with regard to diverse objectives such as sustainability and resource wastefulness, fairness, buyers’ and sellers’ welfare, etc. -- of introducing the proposed policymaker to our complex economic system, compared to having the market equilibrium prices (as given by solving the convex optimization program we describe in Section \ref{sec:Market Equilibrium}).

 We evaluated the ``vanilla'' policymaker ($w_{h} = w_{b} = w_{s} = w_{f} = 1$), and four extreme cases where we optimize only one objective, i.e., (i) $w_{h} = 1$, (ii) $w_{b} = 1$, (iii) $w_{s} = 1$, and (iv) $w_{f} = 1$ (the rest of the weights are set to 0).
 The latter offers clear-cut results, but -- as we will show in Section \ref{Results Harvester Revenue and Social Welfare} -- it can potentially lead to adverse effects.
 In practice, the use of simulations can enable the testing of economic policies at \emph{large-scale}, and the ability to evaluate a range of different parameters, allowing the \emph{designer to ultimately select the weights that optimize the desired combination of objectives}.